 of non allergen protein powder is not only optimal but also cost effective at

 the same time…another key element in ‘living smarter’.

 Note: For more information regarding non allergen protein powder, blending suggestions and recipes, refer to the nav bar on left, Juicing/Blending ..

 If eating paleo, it is best to utilize animal proteins in the first part of the day.
 This means at breakfast and lunch only.
 Dinner should be comprised of lighter foods.
 It is best to avoid concentrated animal proteins at least 8 hours before retiring at night.

 This supports the liver and lymphatic system which is all important when dealing with a chronic illness.

 A good rule for fat intake is generally one fat serving per meal and one additional fat serving as a mid afternoon snack.
+Some examples:

 that raw fats are easier to digest than heated fats, however with any liver, gallbladder or

 bile duct congestion, the body’s ability to digest and assimilate fats for

 energy will be compromised.
 Yes ..even the naturally saturated fat in oils like